JKomskis/Resume/README.md

 To validate the data file against the schema: `validate_resume.py data_file schema_file`

-To render a template with a data file: `render_resume.py data_file template_file [-o output_file]`
+To render a template with a data file: `render_resume.py data_file template_file [-d output_directory]`

-- If no output file is specified, the output file will have the same name as the data file, but with the extension of the template file.
+- If no output directroy is specified, the current directory is used.

 If using VSCode, LaTeX Workshop and latexmk can be used to automatically build the PDF after modifying the .tex/.cls files or rerunning the python script.